alexadamsportfolio/field-automaton/the-math-behind-it.md

 ## Overview

-Traditionally, John Conway's Game of Life takes place on a discrete 2-dimensional square grid with a boolean value on each cell with the following transformation rules:
+Traditionally, John Conway's Game of Life takes place on a discrete 2-dimensional square grid with a boolean value on each cell with the following transformation rules (Gardner, 1970):

 - Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 - Any live cell with two or three live neighbours lives on to the next generation.